 AICPA Legacy Scholarships help students with their educational expenses worth between $1,000 to $10,000.
 Also, AICPA Legacy Scholars have the opportunity to gain real-world experience and beyond-the-classroom skills employers are craving.
 See ThisWayToCPA.com.
 The deadline to apply is typically the end of March.

 - AICPA/Accountemps Scholarship for students majoring in accounting, finance, or information systems

 - AICPA John L. Carey Scholarship for students with non-business related undergraduate degrees pursuing graduate studies in accounting

 - AICPA Scholarship for Minority Accounting Students for students of ethnic backgrounds who are considered underrepresented in the CPA profession

 - AICPA Foundation Two-year Transfer Scholarship for students transferring from a two-year institution to a four-year accounting program

 IMA Scholarships – All IMA Student members can apply for awards.
 These include the IMA Memorial Education Fund scholarships and the Stuart Cameron and Margaret McLeod Society (SCMS) Memorial Scholarship.
-Deadlines for both of these scholarships are mid-February.
+The deadlines for both of these scholarships are mid-February.
 In addition, the UH Accounting Club is an official IMA student chapter.

 The Association of Certified Fraud Examiners Foundation offers the Ritchie-Jennings Memorial Scholarship.
 Students who wish to pursue a career in fraud examination are ideal candidates.
 The deadline date for completed applications is usually early in February.
 Students can visit ACFE.com/Scholarship for eligibility criteria and complete the online application.
 Scholarships range up to $10,000.